Vietnam.vn - Nền tảng quảng bá Việt Nam

 Conservative treatment: If the lump is a small ganglion cyst and does not significantly affect hand function, your doctor may advise you to monitor it without immediate intervention.
 Sometimes this type of ganglion cyst can disappear on its own.

-Medical treatment: If inflammation or pain does not subside, your doctor may recommend medical treatments such as pain relievers, anti-inflammatory drugs, or physical therapy.
+Medical treatment: If inflammation or pain does not improve, your doctor may recommend medical treatments such as pain relievers, anti-inflammatory drugs, or physical therapy.

-Aspiration: This is done by using a needle to puncture the cyst and drain the fluid.
-Corticosteroid anti-inflammatory drugs are then injected to prevent the cyst fluid from returning.
-This is a very simple, painless procedure and you can be discharged immediately afterwards.
-However, about 50% of aspiration cases have recurrence.
+Aspiration: This is done by using a needle to puncture the cyst and drain the fluid out.
+Then injecting anti-inflammatory corticosteroids to limit the re-accumulation of the cyst fluid.
+This is a very simple, painless procedure, and you can be discharged immediately after.
+However, about 50% of aspiration cases recur.

 Surgical removal of the cyst: If the cyst is causing pain or severely affecting the function of the hand, surgery may be necessary to remove the cyst.
 Your doctor may recommend open or endoscopic surgery, depending on your condition.